Homo naledi: Alleged burials

-Since the first publication of results from the Dinaledi Chamber, there has been scholarly debate on whether the fossils excavated from the cave provide evidence of H. naledi engaging in intentional burial activity.
-If proven true, Dinaledi Chamber would be the oldest known hominin burial, beating out the c.
+Since the first publication of results from the Dinaledi Chamber, there has been scholarly debate on whether the fossils and surrounding material excavated from the cave provide evidence of H. naledi engaging in intentional burial activity.
+If true, Dinaledi Chamber would be the oldest known hominin burial, beating out the c.
 78,000 year old H. sapiens burial from Panga ya Saidi cave in Kenya by some 160,000 years.
 However, a lack of proof regarding the taphonomic, stratigraphic, and mineralogical claims made by the excavators has caused significant academic backlash.

 In 2015, excavating archaeologists Paul Dirks, Lee Berger, and their colleagues concluded that the bodies had to have been deliberately carried and placed into the chamber by people because they appear to have been intact when they were first deposited in the chamber.
 They found no evidence of trauma from being dropped into the chamber nor evidence of predation.
 Furthermore, the chamber is inaccessible to large predators, appears to be an isolated system, and has never been flooded.
 There is no hidden shaft through which people could have accidentally fallen in, and there is no evidence of some catastrophe that killed all the individuals inside the chamber.
 The excavating team stated that it is possible that the bodies were dropped down a chute and fell slowly due to the narrowness and irregularity of the path down.
 Thus, they concluded that, since natural forces were apparently not at play, the bodies must have been deliberately buried.
 Since the cave is unlit, those burying them would have required artificial light to navigate the cave.
 The archaeologists have reported finding evidence for fire which may support this claim, yet they have not published it as of July 2024.
 The excavators claim that the site was used repeatedly for burials since the bodies were not all deposited at the same time.

 In 2016, paleoanthropologist Aurore Val countered that discounting natural forces for depositing the bodies is unjustified.
 She identified evidence of damage done by beetles, beetle larvae, and snails, which facilitate decomposition.
 Since the chamber does not present ideal conditions for snails and does not contain snail shells, she argued that decomposition began before deposition in the chamber, potentially discounting the excavators' claims of intentional burial.
 Invertebrate damage to the fossils was later confirmed by a 2021 analysis of a fragmentary skull, although this analysis also concludes that it is likely that "some" hominin agency was involved in the deposition of the bone fragments.